savoirfairelinux/building-inclusive-open-source-software/docs/E-ICO.md

     <img src="../ressources/E-ProgrammingInclusiveAndAccessibleSoftware/JamiAccoutnList.png" alt="Picture of the account list in Jami showing 4 different accounts." width="60%">
 </p>

-That’s an unexpected behaviour as the best ListView Qt component (which our custom component is based on) support this behaviour.
+That’s an unexpected behavior as the best ListView Qt component (which our custom component is based on) support this behavior.
 A quick inspection of the code revealed those lines :

 ```cpp
 Keys.onUpPressed: verticalScrollBar.decrease()
 Keys.onDownPressed: verticalScrollBar.increase()
 ```

-By reimplementing a scroll feature and binding it to the arrows key, we effectively broke the base behaviour of the component.
-Here, broken accessibility showcase flawed design as the expected behaviour of the component hasn’t been thought all the way through.
+By reimplementing a scroll feature and binding it to the arrows key, we effectively broke the base behavior of the component.
+Here, broken accessibility showcase flawed design as the expected behavior of the component hasn’t been thought all the way through.

 In this case, the fix was rather simple, use the base component rather the custom one.

 ### 1.C Focus and explicit key navigation, choose the right tool at the right time (desktop)

 In order to implement alternative navigation in your app (keyboard, voice over, talkback, vocal command, etc), on desktop, they are two main way of doing it : focus and explicit key navigation.
-By default, your framework will try to predict the order in which you would want to move between objects by making all focusable elements accessible through alternative navigations.
+By default, your framework will try to predict the order in which you would want to move between objects by making all focusable elements accessible through alternative navigation.
 This will work mostly well on basic components.

 It happens very often that this flow of navigation breaks for numerous reasons, a pop-up could have appeared, new UI elements might be visible or maybe the elements are complex (sub-tabs in settings for example)